VPN Demand Surges Around the World

 Date: 22 September-31 October

-VPN demand surged in Iran as authorities blocked Instagram and WhatsApp on September 21 in response to fierce protests that erupted following the death of Mahsa Amini in custody after being detained for wearing her hijab in an “improper” fashion.
+VPN demand surged in Iran as authorities blocked Instagram and WhatsApp on September 21 in response to public marches in response to the death in custody of Mahsa Amini.

 The average daily demand for VPN services has remained very high since that peak at 951% above the baseline.
 VPN demand began to soften significantly compared to the peak however on October 12, which may reflect that the Iranian authorities are have increasing success at blocking VPN traffic.